Karen Thompson Walker

 Karen Thompson Walker is an American novelist.
-Her first book, The Age of Miracles was published in 2012.
+Her first book, The Age of Miracles, was published in 2012.
 Walker's second novel, The Dreamers was published in 2019.
+Her most recent novel, The Strange Case of Jane O., was published in 2025.
 Walker has been featured in Jezebel, Electric Literature, Publishers Weekly, National Public Radio, The Washington Post, The Guardian, and more.

 Biography

 Karen Thompson Walker was born in San Diego, California.
 She earned her degrees in English language and creative writing from the University of California, Los Angeles.
 While in college, Walker wrote for the Daily Bruin.
 After completing her undergraduate degree, Walker worked as a journalist for a newspaper in San Diego.
 She completed her master's degree at Columbia University.

 After graduating from Columbia, Walker lived with her husband in Brooklyn, New York.
 She worked as an editor at Simon & Schuster.
 Today, she lives in Oregon and is an assistant professor at the University of Oregon in the Creative Writing Department.